gustavorodrii/gustavorodrii/README.md

 # 💫 About Me:
-- 👋 Hi, I’m Gustavo Rodriguees
+- 👋 Hi, I’m Gustavo Rodrigues
 - 👀 I’m interested in Mobile Development and I have solid experience in flutter
 - 🌱 I'm currently learning React Native and Java
 - 💞️ I’m looking to collaborate on mobile applications